 But other contributions by a husband or wife are also important.
 For example, one of them may usually be responsible for mowing the lawn while the other entertains the children.
 One cooks and the other cleans.
 One does home repair and the other goes grocery shopping, etc. If a wife or husband is injured and unable to perform their usual duties, the other one has to do twice as much work or find other help.
 This creates a loss to the family, including the non-injured husband or wife.

 This type of compensation to the non-injured spouse is called “loss of consortium.”
 It is in addition to compensation for the injured spouse.
 Many people think of loss of consortium as just being sexual relations.
-Loss or interruption of sexual relations is definitely a part of a loss of consortium claim, but there is also much more.
+Loss or interruption of sexual relations is a part of a loss of consortium claim, but there is also much more.
 The liability insurance of the person who caused the accident will cover this type of claim.

 Our lawyers help families recover full compensation when a family member is injured in a car or motorcycle accident, from a defective product, slip fall, dog bite, and many other unfortunate situations.
 When you call our office to discuss your case, we will explain your rights, including the right of a husband or wife to recover compensation after their partner has been injured by someone else’s negligence.
 Our attorneys handle cases in Minneapolis, St. Paul, and throughout Minnesota.